Automatic Extrinsic Calibration Method for LiDAR and Camera Sensor Setups: Experiments

 On the other hand, Fig.~\ref{fig:adaposes2} shows the difference, measured in linear and angular errors, of the calibrations performed with $M \in [1, 4]$ versus the final result with $M=5$.
 The results validate the conclusion drawn in the previous section: using several pattern poses ($M>1$) causes significant changes in the calibration result up to 3 poses, where it plateaus.

+In the particular case of the narrow-angle camera/narrow-angle camera calibration, the result can be compared with the baseline provided by the manufacturer for the rectified stereo pair, yielding an average error across coordinates of \SI{2.73}{\milli\meter}.

-Finally, Fig.~\ref{fig:ada_results} depicts four examples of traffic scenarios captured by the calibrated sensor setup, with specific regions enlarged so that the details can be well perceived.
+Finally, Fig.~\ref{fig:ada_results} depicts various examples of traffic scenarios captured by the calibrated sensor setups, with specific regions enlarged so that the details can be well perceived.
+The first four correspond to the first sensor stack and illustrate the performance of the narrow-angle camera/16-layer LiDAR and 16-layer LiDAR/16-layer LiDAR calibrations.
+The last two show the results of the stereo/Hi-Res 16-layer LiDAR and wide-angle camera/32-layer LiDAR calibrations, respectively.
 As shown, the use of the extrinsic parameters extracted by the proposed approach enables a perfect alignment between both data modalities, even at a considerable distance from the car, being especially noticeable when representing thin objects (e.g., lamp poles or trees).